 BIOL 483 Coastal Biology

 BIOL 483 is an intensive field course designed to introduce participants to the Caribbean coral reef biome and other near-shore environments such as rocky shores, mangroves and seagrass beds.
-The trip during spring break will take us to the beautiful island of Curacao, part of the Netherland Antilles in the southern Caribbean.
+The trip occurs during spring break and will take us to the beautiful island of Curacao, part of the Netherland Antilles in the Southern Caribbean.